 - Corrective Exercise Specialist (NASM)

-- Fitness and Exercise Therapy Certification (ISSA)
+- Exercise Therapy Certification (ISSA)

 - Youth Fitness Specialist (IYCA)

 Remember: There is no one “right” way to make it in the fitness industry